Services Contract Discipline Driving Margin Expansion and Record Revenue

-Cushman & Wakefield, a Large Enterprise Commercial Real Estate Services company, achieved measurable value creation through Measurement and Analytics.
-The contract discipline and operational restructuring produced measurable financial improvements across a two-year period:.
+Cushman & Wakefield, a Large Enterprise Commercial Real Estate Services company, created value through Measurement and Analytics.

 Cushman & Wakefield, a global commercial real estate services firm with approximately 52,000 employees across 400+ offices in roughly 60 countries, faced a severe market downturn in 2023.
 Total revenue fell 6% year-over-year to $9.5 billion and service line fee revenue declined 10% to $6.5 billion, driven by a 41% collapse in capital markets revenue and a 12% decline in leasing (FY2023 earnings press release, February 2024).
 The company posted a net loss of $35.4 million and adjusted EBITDA fell 37% to $570.1 million.
 While the services business (property, facilities, and project management) was more stable — growing 3% in 2023 — profitability was uneven.
 The company had limited visibility into which service contracts were value-creating versus margin-dilutive, and its services operations were siloed across geographies and service lines.
 Project management revenue was declining as office clients deferred expansion plans.
 CEO Michelle MacKay, who took the role in July 2023, identified the need for disciplined analysis of the services portfolio to determine which business areas could grow profitably and which were non-core (Commercial Observer, March 2024).